 Identify service providers and refer for provider enrollment

-Authorize payment for waiver goods and services

-Review and approve provider invoices for services rendered

 E-2: Opportunities for Participant-Direction (3 of 6)

 b.
 Participant - Budget Authority

 ii.
 Participant-Directed Budget Describe in detail the method(s) that are used to establish the amount of the participant-directed budget for waiver goods and services over which the participant has authority, including how the method makes use of reliable cost estimating information and is applied consistently to each participant.
 Information about these method(s) must be made publicly available.